gsheee/Final-Project-1-Grace/DecisionsBooleanOperators.md

 }
 ```

 In every `switch` statement, every possible value of the type being considered must be matched by one of the `switch` cases.
-If it's not appropriate to provide a case for eevry possible value, define a default case to cover any values that aren't addressed explicitly: this is indicated by the `default` keyword and must appear LAST.
+If it's not appropriate to provide a case for every possible value, define a default case to cover any values that aren't addressed explicitly: this is indicated by the `default` keyword and must appear LAST.

 ```Swift
 // This example uses a switch statement to consider a single lowercase character